 Mitts or gloves are also required because the mixture grows noticeably colder as the salt melts the ice surrounding the inner bag.

-The ice cream in a bag recipe makes a great student science project to demonstrate the old fashioned ice cream making process.
+The easy bag ice cream recipe makes a great student science project to demonstrate the old fashioned ice cream making process.
 It's also perfect for a tasty show and tell classroom presentation.

 Salt speeds the melting of the ice and lowers the temperature to the melting point of saltwater ice, approximately 29°F (-2°C), depending on the saltiness of the water.
 The lower melting temperature is necessary for the mixture to freeze.

-The same freezing principle is involved when making coffee can ice cream, a more traditional version of bag ice cream.
+The same freezing principle is involved when making old fashioned coffee can ice cream, a more traditional version of the recipe.